JeremyGelb/geocmeans/JOSS/paper.md

 # Summary

-Unsupervised classification methods like *k-means* or the *Hierarchical Cluster Analysis* (HCA) are widely used in geography even though they are not well suited for spatial data.
+Unsupervised classification methods like *k-means* or the *Hierarchical Cluster Analysis* (HCA) are widely used in geography even though they are not well suited for spatial data [@romary2015unsupervised;] because they do not consider space.
 Yet, recent development has been proposed to include the geographical dimension into clustering.
 As an example, `ClustGeo` [@chavent2018clustgeo] is a spatial extension of the HAC, available in the R package with the same name.
-We propose here in the R package `geocmeans` a spatial extension of the *Fuzzy C-Means* (FCM) algorithm to complete the growing toolbox with a fuzzy approach.
+We propose here in the R package `geocmeans`, proposing several spatial extensions of the *Fuzzy C-Means* (FCM) algorithm to complete the growing toolbox with a fuzzy approach.
 The package provides also several helper functions to assess and compare quality of classifications, select appropriate hyperparameters, and interpret the final groups.

 ![geocmeans logo.\label{fig:example}](../man/figures/geocmeans_logo.png){ width=20% }